Invisalign braces and Clear Correct are just a few of the most popular clear aligners in the world – the clear aligners are a

 Patients need to provide their dentists with a dental X-ray before the treatment can begin.
 Some patients may require other dental work before beginning treatment with Invisalign.

-The Invisalign dentist will first take polyvinyl siloxane impressions, bite registrations and photographs of the patient’s gums and teeth.
-The dental impressions are then scanned and a 3D model of the teeth is created.
-The 3D model is then altered according to the desired results and a special program is used to create the stages between the current and the desired final teeth position.
-Between 6 and 48 aligners are then created, depending on the needs – each aligner can move teeth from 0.25 to 0.33 millimetres.
+The Invisalign dentist will first take polyvinyl siloxane impressions, bite registrations, and photographs of the patient's gums and teeth.
+The dental impressions are then scanned, and a 3D model of the teeth is created.
+The 3D model is then altered according to the desired results, and a special program is used to create the stages between the current and the desired final teeth position.
+Between 6 and 48 aligners are then created, depending on the needs – each aligner can move teeth from 0.25 to 0.33 millimeters.

 1 - 2 days per trip

 Patients will usually have to make several trips to the dentist

 The average Invisalign treatment lasts for up to 13.5 months or more, but this includes the time necessary to prepare the braces as well.
 The patient will be required to wear the clear aligners for at least 20 hours a day during the treatment period.
 In certain cases and depending on the severity of the malocclusion, the treatment period may be longer or shorter – it all depends on the extent of the changes which need to be done.
 Patients will have to remove the clear aligners while flossing, brushing, and eating.
 It's also important to note that patients must maintain excellent oral hygiene during this period.
 Once the treatment is over, a nightguard must be worn for a similar period of time.

 Invisalign risks and complications can include:

 ● Increased risk of tooth decay due to Invisalign